Baleen

-Baleen is a filter-feeding system inside the mouths of baleen whales.
-To use baleen, the whale first opens its mouth underwater to take in water.
-The whale then pushes the water out, and animals such as krill are filtered by the baleen and remain as a food source for the whale.
-Baleen is similar to bristles and consists of keratin, the same substance found in human fingernails, skin and hair.
-Baleen is a skin derivative.
+Baleens or baleen plates are triangular sheets of keratin that make up a filter-feeding system (the "Baleen rack") inside the mouth of baleen whales.
+The feeding process starts as the animal opens its mouth to take in water.
+The whale then pushes the water out through a rack of baleen plates, so as to retain (filter) what will serve as food for the whale.
+A baleen is similar to a bristle and consists of keratin, the same substance found in human fingernails, skin and hair.
 Some whales, such as the bowhead whale, have baleen of differing lengths.
 Other whales, such as the gray whale, only use one side of their baleen.
 These baleen bristles are arranged in plates across the upper jaw of whales.

 Depending on the species, a baleen plate can be 0.5 to 3.5 m long, and weigh up to 90 kg.
 Its hairy fringes are called baleen hair or whalebone hair.
 They are also called baleen bristles, which in sei whales are highly calcified, with calcification functioning to increase their stiffness.
 Baleen plates are broader at the gumline (base).
 The plates have been compared to sieves or Venetian blinds.

 As a material for various human uses, baleen is usually called whalebone, which is a misnomer.